drulabs/popular-movies/README.md

 - Retrofit reactive extension is used for compatibility
 - Dagger is used for dependency injection
 - Picasso for image loading and caching
+- Android architecture components
+    - Room ORM for local persistence
+    - View Model with MVP

 ## How to run the app
+- Create a `gradle.properties` file in root folder of the project if it doesn't exist already.
-- Enter your TMDB api key in `org.drulabs.popularmovies.config.AppConstants.TMDB_API_KEY`.
-This field currently hold some dummy string.
+- Enter your TMDB api key in `gradle.properties` file like this: `TMDB_API_KEY =
+"YOUR_TMDB_API_KEY"` Don't forget the quotes
 - This app uses dagger2 and retrofit2 libraries which heavily depend on annotation processing.
 To run the app, please clean the project and rebuild. **`You may have to repeat this a couple of times`** so Dagger and Retrofit related compile time classes can be generated.
 Just cleaning the project is not sufficient.

-## Additional features
+## Features
 Apart from the rubric, the app has following additional features
-- The api loads 20 videos at a time, this app has a **LOAD MORE** functionaity, which loads further videos into the recycler view.
-The load more button gets visible when recycler view reaches bottom.
+- The api loads 20 videos at a time, when last 2 rows are visible, api loads next batch automatically.
-- Used Coordinator layout and Nested scroll view.
-The Mockup looked like a coordinator layout.
+- Local persistence using room and view model
+- On orientation change, the visible movie is still visible on screen.
 - Spinner at the toolbar makes api calls every time the selection changes, this resets the number of movies to default 20 videos.
-More videos can be loaded using the **LOAD MORE** feature.
 - As many linter issues resolved as possible, some classes that are used by libraries show unused, hence left those.
 Lint rules needs to be updated.

 ## Pending
-- Handling orientation change
 - Some lint issues

 ## Please review these
-- Usage of dagger2.
-It is an awesome library for dependency injection.
-Is the way I stitched View interface and Activity okay?
+- MVP with View Model and Room - I know I made it messy, what can I change to improve it?
+- MoviesDAO
-- Is the usage of ActivityScope (annotation @ActivityScope) proper?
+- Usage of ViewModel
-- For stage 2, should I replace reactive extensions with live data? or use reactive extensions with room as both are compatible.